 - Identify the cosmetic and the nanomaterial;

-- Specify the size of particles and physicochemical properties of the nanomaterial – such as morphology, surface area, aggregation or agglomeration state, solubility, and catalytic activity;
+- Specify the size of particles and physicochemical properties of the nanomaterial.
+Among them, morphology, surface area, aggregation or agglomeration state, solubility, and catalytic activity;

 - Provide an estimate of the quantity of nanomaterial contained in the cosmetic;

 - Submit the toxicological profile and safety data of the nanomaterial;

 - Indicate the exposure conditions: dermal, oral and/or inhalation.

 These provisions are not applicable to nanomaterials used as colorants, UV-filters, or preservatives, because these ingredients already undergo an authorization process as per Article 14 of the EU Cosmetics Regulation.
 Thus, cosmetics that contain nano colorants, UV filters, or preservatives shall be uploaded on the CPNP following the standard notification procedure (Article 13).

 Scientific Committee on Consumer Safety (SCCS) on nanomaterials